 Gather the ingredients.

-Place the frozen bread loaf on a greased pan; grease a piece of plastic wrap and place it over the top.
-Thaw the dough in the refrigerator overnight (10 to 12 hours) or for about 4 to 5 hours at room temperature.
+Using some of the cold butter, grease a pan.
+Place the frozen bread loaf inside and grease a piece of plastic wrap to place over the dough.
+Thaw the dough in the refrigerator overnight from 10 to 12 hours, or for about 4 to 5 hours at room temperature.

-In a medium bowl, combine the brown sugar, finely chopped pecans or walnuts, and cinnamon; mix well to combine.
-Set aside.
+In a medium bowl, combine the brown sugar, finely chopped pecans, and cinnamon.
+Mix well to combine and set aside.

-On a lightly floured surface, roll the thawed bread dough out into an 18-by-6-inch rectangle.
+On a lightly floured surface, roll out the thawed bread dough into an 18x6-inch rectangle.
+The dough is quite elastic, so be patient when rolling it out to the recommended size.
+Let the dough rest for a few minutes now and then and it will relax and be easier to roll.
 Brush the melted butter evenly over the dough.

 Sprinkle the brown sugar and cinnamon mixture over the buttered dough.